reddit/mcsauna/README.md

 ## Configuration

 All command-line options can be specified via a configuration file in json format.
-Regular expressions can only be specified in config.
+Regular expressions and related options can only be specified in config.
 Command-line arguments will override settings passed in configuration.

 Pass a configuration file using `-c`: